-The father of the bride speech is a key moment in the wedding celebrations, and it can be a little daunting knowing you will have centre stage, at least for a few minutes in front of your nearest and dearest.
+The father-of-the-bride’s speech is a key moment in the wedding celebrations, and it can be a little daunting knowing you will have to stand centre stage for at least for a few minutes in front of your nearest and dearest.

-Try to talk a little about your daughter’s early years, perhaps tell a funny story or two about when she was growing up.
+Try to talk a little about your daughter’s early years, perhaps tell a funny story or two about when she was like growing up.
 Feel free to tease her about some of the things she has done but be kind and don’t say anything that you know will really embarrass her.
-Finally talk about when she met her new husband, making sure you tell the story in a positive way.
-This will lead you nicely into stage three.
+Finally, talk about when she met her new husband, making sure you tell the story in a positive way.

-It may be that you don’t entirely approve of the groom, but the father of the bride speech is certainly not the time to express that.
-Keep your speech positive and focus on how your new son-in-law makes your daughter happy.
+It may be that you don’t entirely approve of the groom, but the father-of-the-bride speech is certainly not the time to express such sentiment.
+If that’s the case, keep your speech positive and focus on how your new son-in-law makes your daughter happy.

-At the end of your father of the bride speech you should congratulate the happy couple on a wonderful wedding, and express your confidence in their future happiness together.
-Your closing should also contain some words of wisdom on marriage, perhaps referring to the speech your father-in-law gave at your wedding.
+At the end of your father-of-the-bride toast, you should congratulate the happy couple on a wonderful wedding, and express your confidence in their future happiness together.
+Your closing should also contain some words of wisdom about life and marriage, perhaps referring to the speech your own father-in-law gave at your wedding.